Generate PFX certificate using OpenSSL

 <rootIdentityServiceDirectory>

-is the path to the Identity Service root directory. -
+is the path to the root directory of the Identity Service. -

-Execute the ps1 script with the following parameters:
+Execute the *.ps1 script using the following parameters:

 .\generate_pfx.ps1 -pemPassword "YourSecurePassword" -outputPath "certificateDirectory" -validDays 365